whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 Even in healthy cultures, someone may occasionally not get along with others, or start to feel disconnected or untrustful.
 As a result, they may start acting selfishly, prioritizing their own needs over the needs of the group.

 Robin Kimmerer described how the traditional Potawatomi responded when they noticed someone behaving selfishly.
 If someone refused to share, they first counseled the person to help them feel comfortable sharing again.
-If the person insisted on acting greedily, they then escalated to ostracizing and, if necessary, even banishing them.
+If the person insisted on acting greedily, they then escalated to ostracizing and, if necessary, even banishing them.[xxx-braiding sweetgrass|windigo footprints]

 Kimmerer wrote, "It is a terrible punishment to be banished from the web of reciprocity, with no one to share with you and no one for you to care for."
 They set a strong energetic boundary, not allowing selfishness to take hold in their culture.
 After all, if some individuals began acting selfishly, others might feel the need to act selfishly to protect themselves, and soon selfishness might become pervasive in the society.
 And who would want to be in a culture with pervasive selfishness and greed?

 The traditional Haudenosaunee were likewise very aware of how terrible life would be if selfishness were allowed to take hold in their culture.
 They rejected systems of private property, and some Haudenosaunee wrote, "That idea (property) would produce slavery."
-They even knew what kind of leaders would be chosen in any society that embraced private property and selfishness: "The acceptance of the idea of property would produce leaders whose functions would favor excluding people from access to property, and they would cease to perform their functions as leaders of our societies and distributors of goods."
+They even knew what kind of leaders would be chosen in any society that embraced private property and selfishness: "The acceptance of the idea of property would produce leaders whose functions would favor excluding people from access to property, and they would cease to perform their functions as leaders of our societies and distributors of goods."[xxx-a basic call to consciousness|p105]

 In other words, in healthy cultures, it's no accident that they maintain a way of life based on generosity and mutual respect.
 In every healthy culture I've found, they recognize the profound threat that selfish behavior represents, and they go to great lengths to avoid it.

 Jeannette Armstrong's description of Okanagan decision-making shows how beautiful life can be in cultures that embrace generosity and reciprocity, and why people would go to such great lengths to avoid selfishness.
 When a community includes the perspectives of human relationships and the land in their decision-making, "community changes... the material things don't have a lot of meaning... material wealth and the securing of it or being fearful and being frightened about not having 'things' to sustain you, disappears...
 The realization that people and community are there to sustain you creates the most secure feeling in the world...
-When that happens, you're imbued with the hope that others surrounding you in your community can provide."
+When that happens, you're imbued with the hope that others surrounding you in your community can provide."[xxx-original instructions|armstrong]

 ### What Do These Stories Mean?